Students of Neuropsychiatry Research (SONR)

-The Students of Neuropsychiatry Research (SONR) Group is central to the Melbourne Neuropsychiatry Centre's student experience
+The Students of Neuropsychiatry Research (SONR) Group is central to the Melbourne Neuropsychiatry Centre's student experince

 The Students of Neuropsychiatry Research (SONR) group is central to the Melbourne Neuropsychiatry Centre’s student experience.
 Established in 2015, as an internal committee for MNC’s students, the group now thrives with over 45 members that are enrolled across multiple University faculties and research centres, and hail from nine different countries around the world.
 Any honours, masters or doctoral students undertaking research studies related to neuropsychiatry are welcome to join us.

 SONR’s mission is to engage, encourage and empower all graduate students undertaking studies related to neuropsychiatry.
 We take a proactive approach to this, through hosting a combination of academic, social, networking and wellbeing focused events.

 Our regular activities include a weekly meeting and presentation showcase, which features a dynamic programme of guest speakers, documentary viewings, research skills workshops and journal club.
 Our guest speakers, including local and international researchers such as Prof Christos Pantelis, Prof James Gross, Prof Matthias Mehl, Prof Ben Harrison, Prof Cordelia Fine, A/Prof Sarah Whittle and Dr Robin Cash have been incredibly generous in not only presenting about their work, but giving us highly insightful advice on our careers and science in general.